Mafia and Etna aren't the only things active on Sicily: already seduced by her Eastern

-Invaded throughout history - by Greeks, Romans, Moors, Normans and WW2 Allies to
+Invaded initially by Greeks, Romans, Moors, Normans and then WW2 Allies, Palermo locals

-name a few - Palermo locals are at long last eschewing their rather famed air of resignation.
+are at long last eschewing their rather famed air of placid resignation.

-The city is slowly but surely casting off the Mafia's spell, and becoming an
+The city is slowly but surely casting off the Mafia's spell, to become an

 attractive option for the gay traveller as their stunning sex-starved youths

-step out into warm night air, albeit it not yet entirely shameless.
+step out into warm night air, albeit not yet entirely shameless.

 Bookings for more details.